peterjmarko/llm-narrative-framework/README.md

     *   A diagnostic tool to check for missing files or incomplete stages in a run directory.

 *   **`inject_metadata.py`**:
-    *   **LEGACY UTILITY:** This script is no longer part of the standard workflow.
-It should only be used in rare cases for one-off data labeling where the standard `config.ini` archiving is not feasible.
+    *   **LEGACY UTILITY:** No longer part of the standard workflow.

 *   **`compile_results.py`**:
     *   The core script for hierarchical data aggregation.
-It recursively scans a directory structure, performing a bottom-up summary.
+Recursively scans a directory structure, performing a bottom-up summary.
     *   **Generates level-aware filenames**: `REPLICATION_results.csv`, `EXPERIMENT_results.csv`, and `STUDY_results.csv`.
-    *   It is backward-compatible and can aggregate data from older runs that use the legacy `final_summary_results.csv` name at all levels.
     *   Usage: `python src/compile_results.py path/to/study`

 *   **`run_anova.py`**:
     *   Performs a comprehensive statistical analysis on a study's master CSV.
-    *   Searches for `STUDY_results.csv` (or falls back to `final_summary_results.csv`) to load data.
-    *   Uses `[ModelDisplayNames]`, `[FactorDisplayNames]`, and `[MetricDisplayNames]` from `config.ini` to produce clean, human-readable plots and logs.
+    *   Uses display names from `config.ini` to produce clean, human-readable plots and logs.
     *   Usage: `python src/run_anova.py path/to/study`

 *   **`list_project_files.py`**:
-    *   A powerful diagnostic tool for creating a snapshot of the project's structure.
-It is not part of the experiment pipeline but is useful for project auditing and understanding its scope.
+    *   A diagnostic tool for creating a snapshot of the project's structure.
-    *   It generates a detailed text report in the `output/project_reports/` directory, with a filename that includes the scan depth (e.g., `project_structure_report_depth_1.txt`).
-    *   The report contains a full hierarchical file tree, a summary of all `.py` scripts with their respective line counts, and a list of key project root files.
     *   Usage for a full recursive scan: `python src/list_project_files.py . --depth -1`
-    *   Usage for a shallow (root + one level deep) scan: `python src/list_project_files.py . --depth 1`

 ---